mashuq0068/event-management-client/questions_and_answers.md

 #### Answer:B

 <i>
-There is a function called sayHi and there is a parameter name when function will be called with an argument the result will "Hi there,argument value" But when function will be called without argument must be show undefined.So, the result is"Hi, there undefined".</i>
+There is a function called sayHi and there is a parameter name when function will be called with an argument the result will "Hi there,argument value" But when function will be called without argument must be show undefined.So, the result is "Hi, there undefined".</i>

 </p>
 </details>